Turnover (food): List of turnover names

-Similar food types
+Similar dishes

-There are food products that look similar to Turnovers, but are not made from Pastry dough.
+There are culinary dishes that look similar to turnovers, but are not made from pastry dough.
 In Italy, the Calzone, which originated in Naples in the 18th century, is essentially a folded pizza.
 Traditionally made from salted bread dough, baked in an oven and is stuffed with salami, ham or vegetables, mozzarella, ricotta and Parmesan or pecorino cheese, as well as an egg.
 The Panzerotti, which originated in the Apulia region, are a smaller hand-held version of a Calzone, and are classically filled with tomato and mozzarella, though other typical Italian fillings are common such as cured meats, varied cheeses and greens such as the Pugliese favourite: cime di rapa.
 Panzerotti are deep-fried instead of being baked.
-Another folded and stuffed bread product is Scaccia, a Sicilian stuffed flatbread.
+Another folded and stuffed bread item is Scaccia, a Sicilian stuffed flatbread.
 Bierock are a yeast dough pocket sandwich with savory filling that originated in Eastern Europe, with the yeast dough folded over the fillings.